 Elaine then went to her board and a few key major donors to make the case that in order to get out of the vicious starvation cycle, expand their impact, and become the top-tier arts organization they knew they could be, they had to invest in an organization-building process.
 A couple of key donors stepped up to make the investment to hire Social Velocity.

 In the next post in this series, I’ll discuss how we went about creating a compelling, investable strategic plan and the pivotal moment when Charlotte Chamber Music realized that they had a tremendous opportunity to develop a new model for the 21st century arts organization.

 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-6524244-1']); _gaq.push(['_trackPageview']);

 If you missed our webinar last week, “Getting Your Board to Fundraise,” you still have the opportunity to view it, on your own time, and at half the cost.
-We have posted the recording of the webinar on the Tools page of our site.
+We have posted the recording as an on demand webinar on the Tools page of our site.

 The webinar is chock full of new ideas and approaches to getting your board of directors to kick it into gear and get out there raising money for your organization.
 One of our webinar participants said, “This webinar was more useful than whole three-day conferences that my nonprofit has sent me to.”

 We hope so!
 We designed this webinar to be full of content and ideas that you can implement immediately.
 In the webinar, we give very tactical steps for how to: